nicknovitski/make-shell/README.md

 > - It may define values, for options declared by itself or other modules.
 > - When evaluated by the module system, it produces an attribute set based on the declarations and definitions.

-`make-shell` evaluates its argument as a module, using [`lib.evalModules` from nixpkgs](https://nixos.org/manual/nixpkgs/unstable/#module-system-lib-evalModules), passes the result attribute set to [`mkShell`](https://nixos.org/manual/nixpkgs/stable/#sec-pkgs-mkShell), and returns the result: a derivation suitable for use as a shell environment with `nix develop`.
+`make-shell` evaluates its argument as a module, using [`lib.evalModules` from nixpkgs](https://nixos.org/manual/nixpkgs/unstable/#module-system-lib-evalModules), modifying a few things to match the behavior of [`mkShell`](https://nixos.org/manual/nixpkgs/stable/#sec-pkgs-mkShell), passes the resulting configuration to [`mkDerivation`](https://nixos.org/manual/nixpkgs/stable/#sec-using-stdenv), and returns the result: a derivation suitable for use as a shell environment with `nix develop`.

 If you're wondering whether you can benefit from this, check [this repository's WHY file](WHY.md).